open-ephys/acq-board-docs/source/Hardware-Guide/Peripheral-devices.rst

 Changing the Analog Input Range
 =============================================

+..important:: The input range for the 3rd generation acquisition board is fixed at ±5V and ADC inputs can use the entire 10V span.
+The information below pertains to previous versions of the acquisition board.

 The default setting is to have the ADCs run from -5 to +5V, although in practice the actual range is ±4.5V (up through Acquisition Board version 2.2).
 If you need to go up to 5V, the ADC must be switched to 0-5V mode.
 To switch the ADC range, open up the case of the acquisition board and move the jumpers near the ADC input HDMI (marked 'analog input range selector') to the two pins farther away from the edge of the board.
 Different channels can have different jumper settings, so make sure you record which is which!
 There's no way for the software to know the setting for each channel.
 Channel 1 is the rightmost jumper (closer to the headstage inputs), Channel 8 is the leftmost jumper.

 There are three settings for the analog input: